 This part is quite easy.
 If you know how good bacon looks like and tastes, you’ll know if the bacon is bad.

-Also, if you’re stored it for a much longer period of time than mentioned earlier and it still seems to be fine, I’d advice you to discard it either way.
+Also, if you’ve stored it for a much longer period than mentioned earlier, I’d advise you to discard it, even if it seems fine.